harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 The **svg-ui** component provides an interactable user interface (UI) based upon an SVG template, by generating a texture from the SVG and assigning it to the `material.src` (aka *map* of the `mesh` object).
 If a cursor component is available, it generates **svg-ui-click** events when the user clicks on a UI element.
 If a **raycaster** component is configured to intersect with the entity then it will potentially generate hover and touch related events.
 The SVG string is treated as a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), and attributes on the component are passed to the template before being used to generate a texture

-The SVG template does NOT support CSS styles inside the SVG or as part of the document (it is ignored).
+The **svg-ui** does NOT apply CSS styles defined outside of the SVG or in CDATA sections, but it does support the `<style>` element.
 Because current web technology does not support interacting with the texture, a second svg is generated and placed at (0,0) on the page, which is used for determining interactions.
-This second svg will be visible in 2D if **a-sky** and **background** components are not used (which can be useful for debugging)
+This second svg will be visible in 2D if **a-sky** or **background** components are NOT used (which can be useful for debugging)

 e.g.
 ```html